 Released on June 10, 1983, Stevie Nicks' The Wild Heart featured an appropriately named song: "Nothing Ever Changes."
-On her second solo album, the Fleetwood Mac chanteuse played to her strengths – and, in keeping with her status as one of the '80s biggest stars, she sold millions.
+The Fleetwood Mac chanteuse played to her strengths on this second solo album – and, in keeping with her status as one of the '80s biggest stars, she sold millions.

 But The Wild Heart was then, and is now, defined by its biggest hit – and it biggest risk: Her No. 5 hit "Stand Back," with its pulsing, stunningly disco-fied cadence, additional guitar work from Toto's Steve Lukather and uncredited appearance (both as impetus and as sideman) from Prince, would eventually chart for a total of 19 weeks, and sat in the Top 10 for six of them.

 Watch Stevie Nicks Perform 'Stand Back'

 "Stand Back" even provides a kind of road map for Stevie Nicks' lyrics, which were becoming ever more oblique and difficult to interpret.
 "No one knows how I feel, what I say," Nicks sings, "unless you read between my lines."
 That's good advice when sorting through stanzas like this one: "There is a gate; it can be guarded.
 Well, it is not heaven, and it has a garden.
 So, to the red rose goes the passion."